Find out how to keep your pet healthy and happy

 - Phobia or fear of loud noises

 What we won’t cover

-Any special conditions or exclusions that apply to vet fees cover and behavioural therapy cover will be detailed in your Certificate of Insurance.
+Any pre-existing condition, special conditions or exclusions that apply to vet fees cover and behavioural therapy cover will be detailed in your Certificate of Insurance.

 But, as a guide, we won’t cover the cost of: